 We flew into and out of Kathmandu, and stayed at the Hyatt Regency on either end of our trekking.
 From there, we took a bus to Besi Sahar and then a jeep to where we started our trek the Annapurna trail.
 Under 100 miles one way on the local bus, but it took 6-8 hours depending on traffic.

 Needless to say, roads aren’t in great condition.
 Rainy season meant various diversions due to roads being washed out.
 Once on circuit, we were in a jeep, we traveled a shorter distance, but progress was even slower.
 The drive crossed rivers going over the road, and at one point we even got out to walk in case the driver didn’t make it through one crossing.
 Traveling in Nepal this time of year is not for the faint of heart, or those prone to motion sickness.
+Then you can also click here for a great guide on trekking in Nepal, as it’s a fantastic and very detailed guide for this.

 Due to a bridge being washed out, our jeep trip was shorter than planned.
 That meant a longer walk our first day, but didn’t cause too much trouble beyond that.
 Even though many parts of the circuit are now road accessible, this doesn’t mean access is easy.
 Much of the area we drove on has been improved thanks in part due to some Nepali/Chinese hydroelectric plants being built.
 While this extra accessibility is a good thing in most regards, it certainly is modernizing the area quickly.